GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 void get(uint32_t idx, NBL_REF_ARG(AccessType) value);
 ```

-These methods need to be able to be specialized with `AccessType` being `complex_t<Scalar>` for the FFT to work properly.
-Furthermore, if doing an FFT with $\text{ElementsPerInvocationLog2}>1$, it MUST also provide a
+These methods need to be able to be instantiated with `AccessType` being `complex_t<Scalar>` for the FFT to work properly.
-`void memoryBarrier()` method.
-If not accessing any type of memory during the FFT, it can be a method that does nothing.
-Otherwise, it must do a barrier with `AcquireRelease` semantics, with proper semantics for the type of memory it accesses.

 `SharedMemoryAccessor` is an accessor to a shared memory array of `uint32_t` that MUST be able to fit `WorkgroupSize` many complex elements (one per thread).
  It MUST provide the methods